rea1991/SHREC2021/ground_truths/retrieval/README.md

 ### STEP 1 (PREPROCESSING)
 Open MATLAB.
 In the command window, type:

-``permuteMatrix("../../results/P1/geom/run1A.matrix","./permutation.txt")`
+``permuteMatrix("../../results/P1/geom/run1A.matrix","./permutation.txt")``

 where:
-*) P1,...,P5 are the five participants to the track.
+-  P1,...,P5 are the five participants to the track.
-*) "geom" and "geomchem" identify, respectively, the folders containing the dissimilarity matrices when only geometry or geometry+physicochemistry is considered.
+-  "geom" and "geomchem" identify, respectively, the folders containing the dissimilarity matrices for Tasks A (only geometry) and B (geometry and physicochemical properties).
-The function permuteMatrix permutes the input dissimilarity matrix according to the file "permutation.txt", which is based on the ground truth.
+The function permuteMatrix permutes the input dissimilarity matrix according to the file ``permutation.txt``, which is precomputed by the ground truth files.

 STEP 2
 Then, use the MATLAB code as follows: